-Comic book publisher Top Cow will soon be releasing the ninth issue of Think Tank, written by Matt Hawkins and illustrated by Rahsan Ekedal, and the publisher has been very generous to the Fanboy Comics staff.
-In advance of the Wednesday, August 28th, release date, we are now able to share a preview of Issue #9!
+Comic book publisher Top Cow will soon be releasing Issue #8 of Cyber Force on Wednesday, January 29th, written by Marc Silvestri and illustrated by Marco Turini.
+The publisher has been very generous to the Fanboy Comics staff, as we are now able to share an advance preview of Issue #8!

 Online comic book platform Tapastic has made news again today when it announced its recent partnership with South Korean webcomic provider Daum Communications to bring the art of visual storytelling to audiences around the world.
 For full details regarding the partnership and the titles that the companies will provide to audiences, please see the full press release below.

 It's just another adventure for Captain Jane Tiberia Kirk and the crew of the Enterprise.
 That's right, you're probably used to Jim Kirk, but after reading this issue, you won't think twice about this gender-swapped crew.